Little Brown Jug (college football trophy): 1903 game

 The earthenware jug, originally used by Michigan coach Fielding H. Yost, is painted with the victories of each team.
 The name most likely originates in the 1869 song of the same name by Joseph Winner.

 After Yost took over coaching the Wolverines in 1901, the team went on to win 28 straight games.
-In the meantime, Minnesota assembled one of the best teams in school history, so Gopher fans were excited about possibly ending the Wolverines' streak.
+In the meantime, Minnesota had been assembling teams themselves, and Gopher fans were excited about possibly ending the Wolverines' streak.

 When Yost and the team came into Minneapolis for the 1903 game, student manager Thomas B. Roberts was told to purchase something to carry water.
 Yost was somewhat concerned that Gopher fans might contaminate his water supply.
 Roberts purchased a five-gallon jug for 30¢ from a local variety store in Dinkytown.
 The jug itself is known as a Red Wing Pottery "five gallon beehive jug", and was made in Red Wing, Minnesota.

 Twenty thousand fans watched the matchup between the two teams in an overflowing Northrop Field.
-Minnesota held the fabled "point-a-minute" squad to just one touchdown, but hadn't yet managed to score a touchdown of their own.
+Minnesota held the "point-a-minute" squad to just one touchdown, but hadn't yet managed to score themselves.
 Finally, late in the second half, the Gophers reached the endzone to tie the game at 6.
-As clouds from an impending storm hung overhead, pandemonium struck when Minnesota fans stormed the field in celebration.
-Eventually the game had to be called with two minutes remaining.
+As clouds from an impending storm hung overhead, Minnesota fans stormed the field in celebration.
+Order could not be restored and the game had to be called with two minutes remaining.
 The Wolverines walked off the field, leaving the jug behind in the locker room of the University of Minnesota Armory.